NicosNicolaou16/SampleRoomDatabaseWithRetrofit/README.md

-This is a sample project that uses room database with retrofit to present dummy data on a recycler view using data binding. <br />
+This is a sample project that uses room database with retrofit to present list of data on a recycler view using data binding. <br />
 [Click here and Check the Branch updateToHilt with Hilt Dependency Injection example](https://github.com/NicosNicolaou16/SampleRoomDatabaseWithRetrofit/tree/updateToHilt)

 # The Project contains: